aalniak/spiking-reservoir-rstdp/README.md

 Backprop-through-time needs the whole unrolled computational graph and a backward pass — neither exists naturally on a neuromorphic chip.
-R-STDP needs only locally available signals (its own traces) plus a broadcast reward, which Loihi-2's on-chip learning engine (graded reward + trace-based learning rules) is built for.
+R-STDP needs only locally available signals (its own traces) plus a broadcast reward, which some on-chip learning engine (graded reward + trace-based learning rules) is built for.

 ## 5. What is implemented (and runs here)